-The term “Notan Design” means the process you use to plan dark, light, and gray in your painting.
+The term “Notan design” refers to the process one uses to map out the dark, light, and gray areas in a painting.
 When you create a Notan design for your painting, it is not important how many colors you are going to use; with the Notan design, your painting will still produce a strong effect.
 The Notan design is a fundamental value structure for your painting.

 Let us now consider, in more detail, what a Notan design is and how you can use it in your own Notan artwork.

 A Notan design is a practice that encompasses painting with white and black for light and dark.
 This also signifies what is known as a two-value Notan.
-Sometimes you can make use of grey that has an intermediate value and is referred to as a three or four-value Notan.
-However, the four-value Notan is purely a value study.
+Sometimes you can make use of gray that has an intermediate value and is referred to as a three or four-value Notan, however, the four-value Notan is purely a value study.

-Notan design is the fundamental value structure for your painting and is referred to by Arthur Wesley Dow in his book titled Composition: Understanding Line, Notan and color (1889), as the three main elements of composition design.
+Notan design refers to the fundamental value structure of your painting and was referenced by Arthur Wesley Dow in his book titled Composition: Understanding Line, Notan, and Color (1889), as the three main elements of composition design.

 Golden Summer, Eaglemont (1889) by Sir Arthur Streeton; Arthur Streeton, Public domain, via Wikimedia Commons

 You can build your painting using a strong Notan design, but it is not essential as you can still create an amazing painting without the use of a Notan design.
-However, it means that you would have to rely on some other visual elements such as composition, color saturation, and brushwork instead.
+By choosing to leave out Notan design in your process, you would have to rely on some other visual elements such as composition, color, saturation, and brushwork instead.
 What features make a strong Notan design?
-There are a few key features that contribute to making a strong Notan design for your painting.
+There are a few key features listed below that contribute to making a strong Notan design in painting.

 - An organic design means more natural patterns that can be irregular in form and is not defined by straight lines and edges.

-- There is a pattern creating dark and light, you will see an image emerge in a two-value Notan design.
+- There is a pattern creating dark and light, you will see an image emerge in a two-value Notan designs.

-- Dark balanced against light, one value is not overbearing another.
+- Dark values are balanced against light and one value does not overbear another.
 This means there is not too much black or white.